 I am a proud product of Fairfax County public schools in northern Virginia.
 From kindergarten through 12th grade, I was fortunate to attend schools that were very diverse, (my high school was even written about in National Geographic).
 After graduating high school in 1994, I went to and graduated from North Carolina State University with a BA in Political Science.
 Go Pack!

 When my son was born, I was the primary caretaker.
 At the time I decided to go back to school as well and I earned my MBA from Queens University of Charlotte.

 I’ve done a fair amount of volunteering in my life because I’ve been fortunate enough to have the time to do so.
 In 2021 I was recognized by the City of Raleigh with a Fred Fletcher Volunteer Award for Outstanding Project Volunteer.
 I spent a lot of time removing barbed wire from Annie Louis Wilkerson Nature Preserve and would get groups to assist.
 I’m proud that my son’s Pack did the adopt-a-park through the city at Wilkerson Nature Preserve this last year as well.

 PUBLIC SCHOOL HISTORY

-These days, with my son in the early stages of his public school journey, I’ve added Douglas Elementary Board Advisory Council representative, PTA treasurer and PTA Health and Wellness chair to my public school resume.
+Before being elected to the Wake County School Board, I added Douglas Elementary Board Advisory Council representative, PTA treasurer and PTA Health and Wellness chair to my public school resume.